 on the reverse of this cabinet card.
 (New England Civil War Museum collection)

-that also serves as Vernon Town Hall.
-The museum has a cool
+building that also serves as Vernon Town Hall.
+The museum

 Years later, a relative of the private noted Loren's misfortune on the back of a cabinet card -- a late-19th century image the size of an oversized postcard -- that depicts a plowed field, large barn, farmhouse and spring house that once were Roulette's property.
 "Field at Antietam where Uncle Loren Griswold left his arm during Battle of Antietam -- Civil War," the ink script reads.
 Perhaps Uncle Loren had his arm amputated in Roulette's barn or spring house, both used as Federal field hospitals during and after the battle.

 |14th Connecticut sergeant Benjamin Hirst of Vernon wore this forage cap during the Civil War.|